xingfanxia/learn_blockchain/Princeton Course/lecture_notes.md

-# Chapter 2 How Bitcoin achieves Decentralization
+# Lecture 2 How Bitcoin achieves Decentralization

-## Lecture 1 Centralization vs. Decentralization
+## Part 1 Centralization vs. Decentralization

 ### Decentralization is not "all-or-nothing"